SFDO-Community-Sprints/DLRS-Documentation/docs/Architecture/calculates.md

 The `Recalculate Now` button does a full recalculation of the rollup looping through every existing child record and calculating the rollup on the parent, regardless of whether the child record has been edited or not.

 ### Schedule Recalculation Button (labeled Schedule Full Calculate in versions prior to 2.21)
-The `Schedule Recalculation` button does the same full recalculation at the `Recalculate Now` button, it simply does that full recalculation at a scheduled time that you set.
+The `Schedule Recalculation` button does the same full recalculation as the `Recalculate Now` button, it simply does that full recalculation at a scheduled time that you set.

 ### Considerations for Recalculate Now/Schedule Recalculation
 * In general, Recalculation should be run between midnight and 6am to avoid conflict with daytime operations.